 Recall emails from subfolders

-With the new Message Recall, you can take back your email from any subfolder (like Deleted Items) or even custom mailbox folder.
+With the new Message Recall, you can take back your email from any subfolder (like Deleted Items) or even a custom mailbox folder.
 The classic Message Recall supported only your recipient’s Inbox.
 It can be extremely useful, for example, if your recipient moves your email manually or uses a rule to move it automatically.

 Note that recalling is not possible (by design) in case your message is moved to Drafts or Sent Items.